feathers88/oceanographyforeveryone.com/README.md

 In keeping with the spirit of Oceanography for Everyone, we've made the source-code for the community portal open to anyone.
 If you see a problem, bug, or accessibility issue, please feel free to open an issue or make a pull request.

+Note: Though we appreciate any and all input, please abstain from conducting a full site redesign at this time.

+###About the colors

+Life Aquatic fans might recognize this color scheme from the Wes Andersen color palette.
+We've gone with this scheme both as an homage to the film and to make the website feel open, welcoming, and unintimidating.

 ###Acknowledgements

 Code by Andrew Thaler with help from Russell Neches and Dominik Fretz.